ujjwalkarn/Twitter-Sentiment-Analysis/readme.md

 The file `top_ten.py` contains the code used for deriving the sentiment of new terms.

 ##Credits
 These instructions were provided as a part of an assignment for the online course 'Introduction to Data Science' on Coursera.
-You can view the relvant assignment [here](https://class.coursera.org/datasci-002/assignment/view?assignment_id=3).
+You can view the relevant assignment [here](https://class.coursera.org/datasci-002/assignment/view?assignment_id=3).